yogeshojha/rengineDocumentation/docs/index.md

     **++Nuclei Integration**: v0.5 is primarily focused on vulnerability scanner using Nuclei.
 This was a long pending due and we've finally integrated it.

+    **++Powerful search queries across endpoints, subdomains and vulnerability scan results**: reNgine reconnaissance data can now be queried using operators like <,>,&,| and !, namely greater than, less than, and, or, and not.
+This is extremely useful in querying the recon data.
+More details can be found at [Instructions to perform Queries on Recon data](/pentester/search)

     **++Out of scope options**: Many of you have been asking for out of scope option.
     Thanks to [Valerio Brussani](https://github.com/valbrux) for his pull request which made it possible for out of scope options.
     Please check the documentation on [how to define out of scope](/pentester/scan_engine/#excluded_subdomains) options.